ltmccarthy9/friends-first/README.md

 ## Description
 Friends First is an event-based dating/friend-making application that allows a user to sign up to events, meet new people, and stay in contact with one another.
 I have been continually refactoring and adding to this project, check out current demo and old demos for a view into the evolution.

+## Deployment
+For those wondering why this is not deployed.
+Friends First is structured around the existence of events created by a partnership between Friends First, ie: me at the moment, and the business that wants to host the event.
+Until that becomes a reality, I'm not going to deploy it.
+Events are the integral part of the application; I do not want to deploy it with fake events that I would have to personally continue posting.

 ## Technologies Used